jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 ///insert global sales and years active for consoles///
 ![global sales and years active for consoles](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Aidan/Milestone_2/Global%20sales%20and%20years%20active%20for%20consoles.png)
-*figure 1.12*
+*figure 1.12 - global sales compared to years active*

 obviously PC is an outlier, so we removed it as predicted:

 ///insert global sales and years active for consoles, adjusted///
 ![global sales and years active for consoles, outlier removed](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Aidan/Milestone_2/Global%20sales%20and%20years%20active%20for%20consoles%2C%20adjusted.png)
-*figure 1.12a*
+*figure 1.12a - global sales compared to years active (outliers removed)*

 The XOne and PS4 are a pretty good choice, although relatively new, they are very similar, having been released within 7 days of each other.

-The global sales of the XOne, are half that of the PS4, and the mean global sales of PS4 are 1.3 times that of the XOne, so there are some comparisons to be made. the figures however appear to say that the only difference is found in the regional sales, where PS4 beats out XOne everywhere except north America, suggesting simply a high quality of product.
+The global sales of the XOne, are half that of the PS4, and the mean global sales of PS4 are 1.3 times that of the XOne, so there are some comparisons to be made. the figures however appear to say that the only difference is found in the regional sales, where PS4 beats out XOne everywhere except north America, suggesting simply a high quality of product:

 ///insert X and PS4 pngs///
 ![XOne data](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Aidan/Milestone_2/X.png)
 ![PS4 data](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Aidan/Milestone_2/PS4.png)

-Microsoft produces XOne consoles and is based in North America, which leads to the assumption of brand loyalty and this idea of American Manufactoring and Nationalism tipping the scales in favor of XOne only in NA, whereas the rest of the world appears to choose the PS4, as seen in figure 1.13:
+Microsoft produces XOne consoles and is based in North America, which leads to the assumption of brand loyalty and this idea of American Manufactoring and Nationalism tipping the scales in favor of XOne only in NA, whereas the rest of the world appears to choose the PS4, as seen in *figure 1.13*:

 ///insert mean sales in each region///
 ![mean sales in each region](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Aidan/Milestone_2/mean%20sales%20in%20each%20region.png)
+*figure 1.13 - mean sales for XOne and PS4, by region (XOne-green, PS4-blue)*

 We could also look at the critic and user score averages for the games, and we can see that the critic ratings are approximately the same:( */100)

-XOne: 73.729560
+XOne: 73.729560,
 PS4: 72.669456

 but the user scores: ( */10)

-XOne: 6.493082
+XOne: 6.493082,
 PS4: 6.739331

 lean slightly in favour of the PS4, by about 2.4\% compared to the difference in critic scores: 1.1\%